fgmart-zz/google-drive-racket/FRED_MARTIN.md

 Here is a discussion of the most essential procedures, including a description of how they embody ideas from UMass Lowell's COMP.3010 Organization of Programming languages course.

+Five examples are shown and they are individually numbered.

-## Initialization using a Global Object
+## 1. Initialization using a Global Object

 The following code creates a global object, ```drive-client``` that is used in each of the subsequent API calls: